-CAUTION: Many repairs may only be done by a certified service technician.
+- CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
-Read and follow the safety instructions that came with the product.

-- Unpack the expansion card and prepare it for installation. - For instructions, see the documentation accompanying the card. - 2.
+Read and follow the safety instructions that came with the product. - 1.
+Unpack the expansion card and prepare it for installation.
+For instructions, see the documentation accompanying the card. - 2.
 Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 3.
 Open the system. - 4.
 Locate the expansion-card connector on the riser. - 5.
-Open the expansion-card latch and remove the filler bracket. - Holding the card by its edges, position the card so that the card-edge connector aligns with the expansion-card connector. - 7.
-Align the expansion-card bracket with the hooks on the chassis. - 8.
+Open the expansion-card latch and remove the filler bracket. - 6.
+Holding the card by its edges, position the card so that the card-edge connector aligns with the expansion-card connector. - 7.
 Insert the card-edge connector into the expansion-card connector until the card is fully seated.